Translate Your WordPress Backend With These Easy Steps!

 Whenever you update the wp-config.php file, the language of your WordPress backend will be reset accordingly.
 Let me give you a reminder again that it will apply only to your dashboard, NOT TO your website frontend.
 And you know that today it’s really easy to translate WordPress.

 Can not find your language?

 It is possible that WordPress is not available in your language.
 You can voluntary contribute by creating and updating the translation file in your language.
 Just log into wordpress.org with your own account and let others know how you can contribute!

-As you can see, it's very easy to translate your WordPress backend.
-There are also opportunities of contributing in the community.
+As you can see, it’s very easy to translate your WordPress backend.
+There are also opportunities of contributing to the community.
 If you think there are any other easier ways of doing these tasks, then let us know in the comments.
 We will be happy to mention your name in our blog if you could give us something helpful!